Gsousaz/Gsousaz/README.md

 <h2 align="left">Hi 👋!
-My name is Gabriel and I'm a Software Engineer, from Brazil :D</h2>
+My name is Gabriel and I'm a Software Developer, from Brazil :D</h2>

 ###